ArthurClemens/polythene/docs/getting-started-react.md

 ~~~

 <a id="usage-in-a-html-file-or-jsfiddle"></a>
-## Usage in a HTML file or JSFiddle
+## Usage in a HTML file, JSFiddle or flems

 A "standalone" version of Polythene - useful for demonstration purposes - is available at: